-In 2023, we conducted a total of 154 sustainability audits: 54 on renewable and recycled raw material suppliers, 31 on terminals, and 69 contractor audits.
-35% of the audit findings for 2023 were related to human and labor rights.
-Where possible, we also conduct sustainability audits on our sub-suppliers, with 21 second-tier renewable raw material suppliers audited in 2023.
-The results of our 2023 sustainability audits are summarized on p.90 of our 2023 Annual Report.
+In 2024, we conducted a total of 141 sustainability audits: 66 on renewable and recycled raw materials; 38 on terminals; and 37 contractor audits.
+Of these, 51 audits were conducted on our direct renewable raw material suppliers and 15 on our renewable raw material sub-suppliers (our suppliers' suppliers).
+37% of audit findings for renewable raw material suppliers were related to human and labor rights.
+The results of our 2024 sustainability audits are summarized on the right and on p.29 of our 2024 Annual Report.